 EU AI Act Article 26 binds the deployer of a high-risk AI system — the natural or legal person, public authority, agency or other body using the system under their own authority — not the provider who placed the AI model on the market.
 The distinction is structural: a hospital using a high-risk diagnostic AI is the deployer; the vendor that trained the diagnostic model is the provider; aiegis Eye, when deployed by that hospital to govern the agent traffic, is the provider of the governance system, not the deployer of the high-risk AI.

-In practice this means the twelve sub-paragraphs of Article 26 sit on the customer of aiegis, not on aiegis itself. aiegis publishes the evidence pack, the signed manifest, the human-review queue, and the retention floor; the deployer still owns the legal acts — informing workers (§7), filing with the AI Office (§8), conducting the DPIA under GDPR Article 35 (§9), informing affected natural persons (§10), and responding to competent authorities (§11).
+In practice this means the twelve sub-paragraphs of Article 26 sit on the customer of aiegis, not on aiegis itself. aiegis publishes the evidence pack, the signed manifest, the human-review queue, and the configurable retention period; the deployer still owns the legal acts — informing workers (§7), filing with the AI Office (§8), conducting the DPIA under GDPR Article 35 (§9), informing affected natural persons (§11), and responding to competent authorities (§12).

-This split is why the page above tags each sub-paragraph as Enforced, Partial, Deployer-only, or Legal qualifier.
-The tag is not a marketing distinction — it is the boundary between what aiegis can prove with a curl command and what only the deployer can prove with their own organisational records.
+This split is why the page above tags each sub-paragraph as Technical support / evidence contribution, Partial, Deployer-only, or Legal qualifier.
+The tag is not a marketing distinction — it is the boundary between what aiegis can contribute with technical controls and records and what only the deployer can prove with their own organisational records.

 The signed evidence manifest produced by GET /api/policy/evidence is jurisdiction-agnostic in form — the same artefact serves a CNIL request, an AESIA request, or an Irish DPC request.
 The deployer routes the manifest; aiegis produces it.